 And that could lead to an increase in pay at a current job or a higher starting pay at a new job.

 Salary increases and education levels often go hand in hand, experts say.
-Nurses with associate’s degrees, for example, should ask their employers if they pay more for a BSN and, if so, how much more.
-Sometimes the increase in pay for higher education is a differential, added to a nurse’s pay; sometimes, it’s worked into the base salary, according to Mazzaro.
+Nurses with associate degrees, for example, should ask their employers if they pay more for a BSN and, if so, how much more.
+Sometimes the increase in pay for higher education is a differential, added to a nurse’s pay, Mazzaro said.
+Sometimes it’s worked into the base salary.